SystemCraftsman/java-operator-sdk-demo-yazilimci-gunleri-2023/README.md

-# KubeGame

-A Gamification Operator for Kubernetes

-WIP
+# Java Operator SDK Demo for JavaDay Istanbul 2023

+Demo for the Developing Kubernetes Operators with Java Operator SDK talk in JavaDay Istanbul 2023